davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

 - Speaking of memory management, you'll need to free up the memory allocated to your `pthread_lock_t` object(s) when you're done.
 To do this, use `pthread_mutex_destroy()`.
 It frees the resources for you, so you will not need to `free()` them explicitly after calling this function.

-- You might also experiment with [spin locks](https://docs.oracle.com/cd/E26502_01/html/E35303/ggecq.html),  `pthread_spinlock_t`, which may have better performance when the critical section is short.
+- You might also experiment with [spin locks](https://docs.oracle.com/cd/E26502_01/html/E35303/ggecq.html),  `pthread_spinlock_t`.
+Warning: The VS Code editor's C plugin doesn't recognize `pthread_spinlock_t`, so it thinks there's an error as you code along, but your code will compile.

 #### Example Output